Insolvency-based recovery pathways for Melbourne businesses dealing with a corporate debtor that won't pay.

 Questions

-What are my obligations as a director in insolvency?
+What are my obligations as a Director in insolvency?

 Directors must act in the best interests of the company and its creditors once insolvency is suspected.
 This means avoiding new debts the business can’t repay and seeking advice quickly to stay compliant with their duties.